 Knowledgeable crowds can play a role in both types of decisions; although, the “what” decisions are less about knowledge and more about directions.
 Most management decisions on strategy, operation and organization have both layers.

-A project design addresses four questions:
+A process design addresses four questions:

 HOW TO APPROACH.
 The channels we engage through should make it beneficial for groups to participate.
 What channel can reach the groups?
 What is the quickest way for a group to answer?
 What engagements are already planned?